-With work-based learning, students gain:
+With work-based learning, students experience:

-Awareness - Learn about fields of interest through guest speakers, workplace tours and career fairs.

-Exploration - Make personal connections and "test drive" careers through job shadows, industry-led projects, and informational and mock interviews.

-Immersion - Gain hands-on work experience through internships, clinicals, and apprenticeships.
+- Awareness Learn about fields of interest through guest speakers, workplace tours and career fairs. - Exploration Make personal connections and "test drive" careers through job shadows, industry-led projects, and informational and mock interviews. - Immersion Gain hands-on work experience through internships, clinicals, and apprenticeships.

-At the Delaware Office of Work-Based Learning, we are building a strong work-based learning infrastructure across the state so that our schools are supported, our students are prepared, and our industries are thriving with a talented homegrown workforce.
+At the Delaware Office of Work-Based Learning, we are building a strong, work-based learning infrastructure across the state so our schools are supported, our students are prepared, and our industries are thriving with a talented homegrown workforce.

-Students & Parents: Ask your school's Career & Technical Education (CTE) Coordinator how to get involved with our work-based learning programs!
+Students & Parents: Ask your school's Career & Technical Education (CTE) coordinator how to get involved with our work-based learning programs!

-Schools, Employers & Community-Based Organizations: Contact us at dowbl.org to join our growing network!
+Contact us at dowbl.org to join our growing network!